England

 There are two types of ELC funding available:

-You can receive funding for up to 360 credits of Open University module fees.
-This can be used towards a BA or BSc honours degree or a foundation degree (240 credits).
+You may be able to receive funding for up to 360 credits of Open University module fees.
+This can be used towards:

-To be eligible, you’ll need to be in the two-year resettlement period and not already have an undergraduate degree (including a foundation degree).
+To be eligible, you must be within your two-year resettlement period and not already hold an undergraduate degree, including a foundation degree.

-For more information on studying with the OU as a member of the Armed Forces, visit the OU Forces website.
+To find out more about studying with the Open University as a member of the Armed Forces, visit the OU Forces website.

-To check the full eligibility criteria and for more information on ELCs, visit the ELCAS website.
+For full eligibility criteria and further details about Enhanced Learning Credits, visit the ELCAS website.

 Level info